anderssonlab/PRIMEloci/README.md

 4. **Predicting Profile Probabilities**: Use PRIMEloci models to predict profile probabilities.
 5. **Filtering Prediction Results**: Produce non-overlapping lists in .bed and .rds formats for further R analysis.

 Scripts can be run individually or as part of a pipeline, with a main bash script for selective execution.
-Advanced users can also prepare data and train models to customize the workflow [LINK TO nucCAGE repo].
+Advanced users can also prepare data and train models to customize the workflow [LINK to nucCAGE repo].

 ## Installation